Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Mandatory_.
 The `adapter_class` tag, specified inside the `metadata_provider` block, defines the Java class name of the Metadata Adapter.

-The factory value is set to `com.lightstreamer.kafka_connector.adapters.ConnectorMetadataAdapter`, which implements the Kafka Connector logic.
+The factory value is set to `com.lightstreamer.kafka_connector.adapters.KafkaConnectorMetadataAdapter`, which implements the internal business of the Kafka Connector.

-It is possible to provide a custom implementation by extending the `KafakConnectorMetadataAdapter` class: just package your new class in a jar file and deploy it along with all required dependencies into the `LS_HOME/adapters/lightstreamer-kafka-connector/lib` folder.
+It is possible to provide a custom implementation by extending this class: just package your new class in a jar file and deploy it along with all required dependencies into the `LS_HOME/adapters/lightstreamer-kafka-connector/lib` folder.

 See the [Metadata Adapter Customization](#meta) section for more details.